Mautt40/Proy-React-Js.--Deimos/README.md

 _______________________________________________________
 ### To run this code, you will have to install the following libraries:
 - Material ui
-- Sweet alert
+- Sweetalert2
 - React-router-dom
 - Rect spinners
 - Yup
 - Formik

 #### This is the final proyect of the React Js Course, by Coderhouse.
 This proyect is based on react using a data base from firebase and firestore.
 You will find a mockup file with the name "productMock.js" inside, it can be used for simulating the fetch if you dont have a database on your own.
+The file contains all the object fields required (id, precio, autor, genero, category, sinopsis, img) .

+## Also, to run this project you will have to create a new .env file with these enviroment variables:

+- REACT_APP_APIKEY=
+- REACT_APP_AUTHDOMAIN=
+- REACT_APP_PROJECTID=
+- REACT_APP_STORAGEBUCKET=
+- REACT_APP_MESSAGINGSENDERID=
+- REACT_APP_APPID=

 =====================
 #####  This proyect has been created with educational and non-commertial purposes.
 =====================